wingersonMJ/Like-Me_Clinical_Aggregation/README.md

 <img src="figs\like_me_aggregated_PSaC.png" width=800>

-*Clinical interpretation: Among ~40 subjects from the like-me sub-cohort, this is their aggregated recovery outcomes.
-From this, I can set expectations for recovery for my current patient, all based on previous patients from my clinic who have similar clinical characteristics.*
+*Clinical interpretation: Among ~40 subjects from the like-me sub-cohort, these are their aggregated recovery outcomes.
+From this, I can set expectations for recovery for my current patient, all based on previous patients from my clinic who have similar characteristics.*

 ## Validating the Like-Me Sub-Cohort